auth0/terraform-provider-auth0/docs/data-sources/pages.md

 ---
 page_title: "Data Source: auth0_pages"
 description: |-
-  Read custom HTML for the login, reset password, multi-factor authentication and error pages.
+  Use this data source to access the HTML for the login, reset password, multi-factor authentication and error pages.
 ---

 # Data Source: auth0_pages

-Read custom HTML for the login, reset password, multi-factor authentication and error pages.
+Use this data source to access the HTML for the login, reset password, multi-factor authentication and error pages.

 ## Example Usage